A diagram showing four mobile phone screens and one tablet with content.

 Best suited for updates or new mobile layouts on existing sites.

-Adaptive design shines when you need to enhance an existing site or add a mobile version.
-It offers tailored experiences for each device.
+Adaptive design simply shines when you need to enhance an existing site or add a mobile version.
+It neatly offers tailored experiences for each device.

 Balance Usability and Desirability in Mobile UX

-Usability and desirability are critical components of mobile UX.
-Usability ensures users can easily navigate and interact with your app or website.
+Usability and desirability are critical components of mobile UX—something that’s impossible to overstate.
+Usability ensures that users can easily navigate and interact with your app or website.
 It helps the users achieve their goals with minimal frustration.
-Desirability, however, focuses on an enjoyable and engaging experience —it creates an emotional connection and encourages them to return.
+Desirability, though, focuses on an enjoyable and engaging experience—it creates an emotional connection and encourages them to return.

 Tips to improve usability: